|Audubon's Call to its Christmas Bird Count|

 |A pair of pileated woodpeckers on our redbay trees,|

 which are now gone, because of that dreadful fungus.

 Our most recent bird adventure was seeing a woodcock!
 Last week as we were finishing dinner, I saw an animal rooting around in the backyard, but because it was getting dark I couldn't figure what it was--a squirrel without a tail? a bunny digging a hole??
 It was not too far from the house, but with binoculars I could see that it was a bird, which I then identified as a woodcock!
 My husband had seen one earlier in the week down by the lake, but thought it was a shore bird.
 A new bird for both of us.
 Since then we've seen a single woodcock several times in the back yard and once we saw two woodcocks fly in at one time.
 I was prepared with a camera, but the light was too low for any type of photo with our point & shoot camera--even with a flash.
 They do a little wooble each time they stab their long bills into the lawn.
 Cute!

 |Woodcock--photo from Wiki-commons|

-Audubon's Christmas bird count runs from December 14th to January 5th, so it's not too late to participate.
-See Audubon's website for more information.
+Audubon runs a Christmas bird count each year in December and January, so it's not too late to participate.
+See Audubon's bird count website for more information.
 The Green Blog on the NYTimes also posted an article about the importance of the annual bird count.